 100 YEARS : 100 BANNERS

-Rural Arts was one of a hundred arts organisations that have been selected to host the national project PROCESSIONS organised by Artichoke and commissioned by 14-18 Now.
-This project is an invitation for communities to express the hopes, desires, fears and challenges of being a woman in the 21st Century.
-This is an opportunity for all individuals who attend the sessions to get creative whilst work collaboratively with text and textiles to create a beautiful, expressive banner.
+Rural Arts was one of a hundred arts organisations that were selected to host the national project PROCESSIONS organised by Artichoke and commissioned by 14-18 Now.
+This project was an invitation for communities to express the hopes, desires, fears and challenges of being a woman in the 21st Century.
+This was an opportunity for all individuals who attended the sessions to get creative whilst working collaboratively with text and textiles to create a beautiful, expressive banner.

-2018 marks the 100th year since the historical moment where the subsequent legislation was passed that allowed women to vote and stand for parliament.
-PROCESSIONS is designed to unite and inspire women from all walks of life in a celebration of what it means to be a woman today and to acknowledge the power of voting.
+2018 marked the 100th year since the historical moment where the subsequent legislation was passed that allowed women to vote and stand for parliament.
+PROCESSIONS was designed to unite and inspire women from all walks of life in a celebration of what it means to be a woman today and to acknowledge the power of voting.